benhhu/PASC-MCH-Phenotype/README.md

 # PASC-MCH-Phenotype

-Lists were expanded and refined based on those developed by the RECOVER Initiative PCORnet Adult Group (https://github.com/calvin-zcx/pasc_phenotype) and Pediatric Group (https://github.com/PEDSnet/PASC), with clinical content validity evaluated by clinicians.
+Lists were expanded and refined based on those developed by the NIH RECOVER Initiative PCORnet Adult Group (https://github.com/calvin-zcx/pasc_phenotype) and Pediatric Group (https://github.com/PEDSnet/PASC), with clinical content validity evaluated by clinicians.
 - List of cluster categories and clusters for potential PASC conditions and subsequent maternal outcomes: PASCandMaternalOutcomes.docx
 - List of cluster categories and clusters for subsequent childhood outcomes: ChildhoodOutcomes.docx
 - List of detailed codes for potential PASC conditions and subsequent maternal outcomes: PASCandMaternalOutcomesDetailedList.xlsx